gusdoe/rag-fw/README.md

-# Building a Custom Chatbot from Your Website Data using OpenAI and Langchain
+# Building a Custom Chatbot from Your Website Data using llama and Langchain

 This project enables you to build a custom RAG based chatbot that answers customer queries using website data.
-The chatbot utilizes ChatGPT and LangChain to answer user questions based on the content of a specified website.
+The chatbot utilizes LLAMA3 and LangChain to answer user questions based on the content of a specified website.

 ## Setup Instructions